dotnet/aspnetcore/docs/IssueManagementPolicies.md

 If a contributor reviews an issue and determines that more information is needed from the author, they will post a comment requesting that information and apply the `Needs: Author Feedback` label.
 This label indicates that the author needs to post a response in order for us to continue investigating the issue.

 If the author does not post a response within **7 days**, the issue will be automatically closed.
 If the author responds within **7 days** after the issue is closed, the issue will be automatically re-opened.
-We recognize that not everyone can respond immediately to our requests, so if you post a response on a closed issue we're happy to take a look.
+We recognize that you may not be able to respond immediately to our requests, so if you post a response on a closed issue we're happy to take a look.

 ## Duplicate issues